Post job

 License and Certification Physical Therapist Assistant- Indirect Supervision, Pennsylvania #TE1001043, licensed through 12/31/16 Cardio-Pulmonary Resuscitation, certified through 5/8/15

-Some of the skills we found on physical therapy aide resumes included "patients," "patient care," and "rehabilitation."
-We have detailed the most important physical therapy aide responsibilities below.
+Common skills that a physical therapy aide uses to do their job include "patients," "patient care," and "rehabilitation."
+You can find details on the most important physical therapy aide responsibilities below.

-• Another skill that is quite popular among physical therapy aides is physical stamina.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a physical therapy aide resume: "physical therapist assistants and aides are frequently on their feet and moving as they work with their patients" This example from a resume shows how this skill is used: "assisted physical therapists with direct patient management and carrying out all therapeutic exercises assisted office personnel with appointment scheduling and paperwork"
+Physical stamina.
+Another skill that relates to the job responsibilities of physical therapy aides is physical stamina.
+This skill is critical to many everyday physical therapy aide duties, as "physical therapist assistants and aides are frequently on their feet and moving as they work with their patients."
+This example from a resume shows how this skill is used: "assisted physical therapists with direct patient management and carrying out all therapeutic exercises assisted office personnel with appointment scheduling and paperwork"

-• A thorough review of lots of resumes revealed to us that "compassion" is important to completing physical therapy aide responsibilities.
-This resume example shows just one way physical therapy aides use this skill: "physical therapist assistants and aides should enjoy helping people" Here's an example of how this skill is used from a resume that represents typical physical therapy aide tasks: "provided compassionate care using ice packs, manual therapy, and emotional support for each patient. "
+Compassion.
+A big part of what physical therapy aides do relies on "compassion."
+You can see how essential it is to physical therapy aide responsibilities because "physical therapist assistants and aides should enjoy helping people."
+Here's an example of how this skill is used from a resume that represents typical physical therapy aide tasks: "provided compassionate care using ice packs, manual therapy, and emotional support for each patient. "

-• Another skill commonly found on physical therapy aide resumes is "interpersonal skills."
-This description of the skill was found on several physical therapy aide resumes: "physical therapist assistants and aides spend much of their time interacting with patients, their families, and other healthcare practitioners; therefore, they should be courteous and friendly."
-Here's an example from a resume of how this skill could fit into the day-to-day physical therapy aide responsibilities: "cultivated strong interpersonal skills by aiding patients in therapeutic exercise, insurance verification, and administrative matters. "
+Interpersonal skills.
+Another skill commonly found on physical therapy aide job descriptions is "interpersonal skills."
+It can come up quite often in physical therapy aide duties, since "physical therapist assistants and aides spend much of their time interacting with patients, their families, and other healthcare practitioners; therefore, they should be courteous and friendly."
+Here's an example from a resume of how this skill fits into day-to-day physical therapy aide responsibilities: "cultivated strong interpersonal skills by aiding patients in therapeutic exercise, insurance verification, and administrative matters. "

 Physical Therapy Aide Resume